op-amp/python-cheatsheets/py-Syntax.md

 To avoid this behavior, use `copy.copy()` in the `copy` module to make a duplicate copy of a mutable value, or `copy.deepcopy()` for inner mutable values as well.

+**Garbage collection**

+- The memory consumption of an object in bytes can be retrieved through [`sys.getsizeof(object)`](https://docs.python.org/3/library/sys.html#sys.getsizeof).
+- The reference count of the object can be retrieved through [`sys.getrefcount(object)`](https://docs.python.org/3/library/sys.html#sys.getrefcount).

+An object with with a reference count of 0 will get cleaned up by the Python garbage collector.

 ## Comments